assafelovic/gpt-researcher/README.md

 > **Step 5** - Go to http://localhost:8000 on any browser and enjoy researching!

+Note: You'll still need to run the NodeJS History Service & Rabbit Broker Service in order for the app to run successfully.
+In addition, if you're running the Python service outside of Docker Compose you will need to change the host='rabbit' line in agent/rabbit.py to host='localhost'.

+To run any or all services via Docker Compose (recommended), please follow the instructions below.

 - **update:** if you are having issues with weasyprint, please visit their website and follow the installation instructions: https://doc.courtbouillon.org/weasyprint/stable/first_steps.html

 ## Try it with Docker